-If you use Streamlabs OBS, it’s easy to add copyright-free music to your live streams.
-If you download Twitch Soundtrack, it will ask you if you’re using Streamlabs OBS.
+If you use Streamlabs Desktop, it’s easy to add copyright-free music to your live streams.
+If you download Twitch Soundtrack, it will ask you if you’re using Streamlabs Desktop.
 Click yes and follow the instructions to set up your audio.

-Next, add Twitch Soundtrack as your audio source within Streamlabs OBS by clicking the plus sign under sources.
+Next, add Twitch Soundtrack as your audio source within Streamlabs Desktop by clicking the plus sign under sources.